-- T g60 been sustained and coherently focused, rather than short-term and unrelated. - T q61 included enough time to think carefully about, try, and evaluate new ideas. - T q62 included opportunities to engage in inquiry-based, professional collaboration with peers and/or mentors in my school. - T q64 directly related to my students' needs. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+T q57 included enough time to think carefully about, try, and evaluate new ideas.

+T q58 included opportunities to engage in inquiry-based, professional collaboration with peers and/or mentors in my school.

+T q59 directly related to my students' needs.